Buy Bed Linen Online

 - Ascot Pewter Quilt Cover Set by Platinum Collection

-- Flat sheet - in the middle?
-Use a flat sheet between the bed cover and your body for that luxury feeling and fold over the doona cover for a designer touch and burst of colour - many covers come with decorative features perfect for display.
+- Flat sheet - Use a flat sheet between the quilt and quilt cover and your body for that luxury feeling and fold over the doona cover for a designer touch and burst of colour - many flat sheets come with decorative features perfect for display.
+Using a flat sheet also extends the need to launder your quilt cover.

 - Bottom sheet - fitted or flat?
 This is the sheet that you sleep on which covers your mattress.
 The sides should be deep enough to fit firmly over your mattress and tuck in securely below the mattress, staying in place as you move around while sleeping.
 Both fitted and flat work equally well, though fitted is a lot easier to manage and feels neater.